Tesla to feel commodity cost pain until second half of 2023

 The comments dampened hopes that this year's tumble in prices of commodities would provide relief to Tesla, whose margins fell to a more than two-year low of 19.3% in the first quarter, missing the average market estimate of 22.4%.

-Tesla has slashed prices six times so far this year, a move that Wall Street analysts expects will amp up competition with incumbent automakers such as Ford Motor Co F.N and startups including Lucid Group Inc LCID.O.
+Tesla has slashed prices six times in 2023, a move that Wall Street analysts expect will amp up competition with incumbent automakers such as Ford Motor Co F.N and startups including Lucid Group Inc LCID.O.

 The slide has even sparked rare discounts from Chinese battery giant CATL300750.SZ, a Tesla supplier, and analysts said prices could fall further as EV demand declines.